tytso/xfstests-bld/Documentation/kvm-quickstart.md

         wget -O test-appliance/root_fs.img https://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests/root_fs.img.i386

-3. In the top-level directory of your checked out xfstests-bld repository, run "make kvm-xfstests.sh" and then copy this generated file to a directory which is your shell's PATH.
+3. In the top-level directory of your checked out xfstests-bld repository, run "make kvm-xfstests" and then copy this generated file to a directory which is your shell's PATH.
 This allows you to run the kvm-xfstests binary without needing to set the working directory to the kvm-xfstests directory.

-        make
+        make kvm-xfstests
         cp kvm-xfstests ~/bin/kvm-xfstests

 4. In the fstests/run-fstests/ directory, take a look at the